Your trusted adviser for R&D Tax Credits, Creative Tax Relief, and R&D Grants

 In some instances, you can maximise your overall tax relief by applying to both schemes and claiming specific costs against each scheme on a project-by-project basis.

-Non-core animation programme expenditure relates to initial design stage activities or commercial exploitation of the video game.
+Non-core animation programme expenditure relates to initial design stage activities or commercial exploitation of the production.

 For example, initial concept artwork used to establish commercial viability is not a core expenditure and is not eligible for ATR.
 Marketing an animation programme is also considered a non-core expenditure.